jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

 GTK has each widget render itself, and then combines them all into a single surface which it shares with the Wayland display server to be combined with all the other client surfaces.
-We'll examine the Wayland protocol in detail later, but what's important to know right now is that the surface is where the content encoding should be stored.
+We'll look at the Wayland protocol in detail later, but what's important to know right now is that the surface is where the content encoding should be stored.

-This single surface, therefore, needs to have the same content encoding.
-This is the exact same problem that the Wayland display server itself faces when combining all the client surfaces into a single image for the display.

-Unfortunately, GTK does not offer a way for each widget to communicate how the content they produce is encoded.
+This single surface that GTK produces, therefore, needs to be composed of widgets that all use the same content encoding.
+Unfortunately, GTK does not offer a way specify what content encoding to use for widgets it renders, nor does it provide a way for users to convey the content encoding *they* are using for their custom widgets.
 All content GTK produces on the application's behalf, like buttons, menus, the window decorations, and so on, are rendered in an undefined color space with an undefined transfer function.
 In practice, this seems to be sRGB.
 All textures GTK creates are hard-coded to use 8 bits per component, including when it combines all the widgets into a single image.

+This means, unfortunately, that at the moment there is no way to use GTK for an application interested in producing HDR content (video players, image viewers, content creation tools, etc).

 ## Ways Forward

 There are a few ways for GTK to work in a world where sRGB isn't the only content.
 I can't really say which approach is best, or even if this is an exhaustive list of options since my knowledge of GTK is only a few days old.
+Regardless, a good bit of work is necessary to make GTK HDR-ready.

 ### Widgets with Content Encoding